kambei/gradle-tasks-vscode/README.md

 1. The extension detects Gradle projects by looking for `build.gradle` or `build.gradle.kts` files
 2. It executes `gradle tasks --all` to retrieve all available tasks
-3. Task dependencies are inferred from common patterns and task names
+3. Tasks are parsed and organized by their Gradle task groups
-4. Tasks are rendered in a hierarchical graph layout
+4. Tasks are displayed in a grouped list view
 5. When a task is executed, the extension runs `gradle <taskName>` and tracks the result
-6. Results are displayed visually on the task nodes
+6. Results are displayed in the task's output section with status indicators and full output

 ## Limitations

-- Task dependencies are inferred from common patterns.
-For exact dependencies, Gradle's dependency resolution would need to be queried directly
-- Large projects with many tasks may require zooming/panning to navigate effectively
-- Task execution output is shown in notifications; full output can be viewed in the terminal
+- Task execution output is shown in the expandable output sections; full output can also be viewed in the terminal
+- Very large projects with many tasks may require scrolling through the list

 ## Contributing